e1ixyz/ChatMenu/README.md

 - Paper/Spigot 1.20+ (tested on 1.21)
 - Java 17+
 - Optional: [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) for `%placeholders%`
+- Optional: Velocity 3.3+ proxy with the `ChatMenuProxy` add-on for forwarding commands

 ## Installation
 1. Drop the jar in `plugins/`.